OrpheusDevTeam/OMR/README.md

 The script will perform segmentation on the input image.
 The segmented parts of the music sheet, like staves without lines, will be saved in the `segmented/` directory.

+### Environmental variables

+The system accepts optional environmental variables:
+- `OMR_LOG_DIR`: string path to the directory where the logs are supposed to be stored, overrides default `logs/` directory

 ## Pipeline Overview

 The Optical Music Recognition (OMR) process is structured into four main stages: